Memorial to Levi J. Gaskins

 Education of mentally retarded and physically handicapped children will be the theme of an address before the Junior Woman’s Club here Friday night, October 22.

-The speaker will be M. C. Townsend, personnel director of National Business College.
-Roanoke, and one of the state’s pioneers in the mentally retarded education program.
+The speaker will be M. C. Townsend, personnel director of National Business College, Roanoke, and one of the state’s pioneers in the mentally retarded education program.
 Townsend appeared here last June at the invitation of instigators of a movement to start a Council for Retarded Children here.
 His talk drew warm response, and since then efforts have been pushed to establish such a class here under auspices of the State Department of Education and private groups.

 Townsend is a graduate of Mercer University, Macon, Ga.
 The father of an mentally retarded child himself, Townsend early became interested in a plan to train and educate such handicapped children.